seanmcilroy29/sean/TS/RMSS.md

     </tbody>
 </table>

-*FreqError8 bit is set to 1 if the DLFrequ frequency set by the network is not usable for the end-device.
+*FreqError* bit is set to 1 if the DLFrequ frequency set by the network is not usable for the end-device.

 *DRError* bit is set to 1 if the classC downlink Data Rate set by the network is not defined.

 *McGroupUndefined* is set 1 if the McGroupID specified by the command is not defined in the end-device (was not created before calling this command).

-If no errors are present, the *TimeToStart* field encodes the number of seconds from the **McClassCSessionAns** uplink to the beginning of the multicast session.
+If no errors are present, the *TimeToStart* field encodes the number of seconds from the **_McClassCSessionAns** uplink to the beginning of the multicast session.
 This allows the server to check that the end-device clock is well synchronized and that the end-device will effectively switch to classC exactly at the right moment (with second accuracy).
 This is possible because all uplinks are accurately time stamped by the network gateways (at least with an accuracy better than the second).

 ### McClassBSessionReq & Ans